MarkJB/Eggbot-Spherebot-polargraph-Controller/README.md

 This is my Arduino Nano/Stepstick Eggbot/Shperebot/Polargraph control board.
 The reason this uses an Arduino Nano and external stepstick drivers is that they can be found on ebay for not much money and I wanted this to be an affordable way to build the electronics for various drawing machines.

 This has been used sucessfully with a 3d printed Eggbot and Polargraph.
 Firmwares adapted for this board available in github.com/markjb.
-I've also seen it working with the Gocupi firmware and a Raspberry Pi
+I've also seen it working with the Gocupi firmware.

 BoM